grzegorz914/homebridge-enphase-envoy/README.md

 7. Consumption Current Level (Wh)/(kWh) - is the Total and Net Energy Consumption (Lifetime and 7Days in kWh, Today in Wh).

 ## Power Production
-- You can issue a task for the Envoy to Enable/Disable power production on the microinverters that are communicating with it.
+- You can set task for the Envoy to Enable/Disable power production on the microinverters.
-- On a typical system during daylight hours, the Envoy will receive and execute the task within 15 minutes.
+- On a typical system during daylight hours, the Envoy will execute the task within 15 minutes.
 - This action require *envoyDevId*.
 - Open http://envoy.local/backbone/application.js and search for *envoyDevId*.
 - More info about Power Production task here: https://support.enphase.com/s/article/How-do-I-disable-and-enable-power-production